dchege711/study_buddy/readme.md

 :soon: Make editing of cards more user-friendly

+* Support tabs inside the description div.

 Previously, users had to escape the LaTEX delimiter themselves and also escape underscores within inline LaTEX.
 This meant lines like `\(p_i = 2\)` had to be written as `\\(p\_i = 2\\)`.
 With some regular expressions, I was able to support the former approach.
 I traded computational efficiency (more code to automatically escape backslashes) for convenience (users entering normal LaTEX).
 I choose to make this correction on the client side since I can't afford that much storage capacity on the server side.

-:soon: Allow filtering on the first set of filters.
+:soon: Support filtering on the first set of filters.

 :soon: Include an about page with tutorial on how to use Study Buddy.